Before you go to the effort of compressing your PowerPoint presentation, ask yourself if you even need to bother?

 Before you worry about compressing any of your images or videos, see if you can reduce your file size by removing hidden and unused elements in your presentation.

-of the culprits of a large file size (especially if you don’t feel like you have that many slides in your presentation), is hidden graphics on your different Master Views in PowerPoint.
+One of the culprits of a large PowerPoint file size (especially if you don’t feel like you have that many slides in your presentation), is hidden graphics on one or more of the following masters in PowerPoint:

 - Select Slide Master

 - Spot check your Child Slide layouts

 Here you want to look at your Child Slide layouts and see if there are any with extremely large pictures or media files that you are not using.

 Then you can decide whether to compress them (as mentioned above) or delete them.

 You might also find a lot of duplicate Child Slide layouts that you can simply remove.
 This happens when people copy and paste between presentations that don’t have a consistent or well-built PowerPoint template.
 To expand your knowledge and learn how to create your own custom PowerPoint template from scratch, read our guide here.